Is Your Iron Really Low? What You Need to Know

 Do any of these sound familiar?

-You’re knackered, no matter how early you go to bed
+You’re exhausted no matter how early you go to bed.

-👉 If you ticked 2 or more, it’s time to dig deeper.
-You’re not just being dramatic.
-Something’s being missed.
+👉 If you answered “yes” to two or more, it’s time to dig deeper.
+You’re not being overly dramatic.
+It’s clear that something is being overlooked.

 ❌ Candida